 Other coconut-growing regions – including Brazil, Colombia, and Hawaii – harvest coconuts using humane methods such as tractor-mounted hydraulic elevators, willing human tree-climbers, rope or platform systems, or ladders, or they plant dwarf coconut trees.
 Studies have shown that these methods are superior to using monkeys, who can’t distinguish between ripe and unripe fruit, and the ripe coconuts get bruised when the monkeys drop them to the ground.

 Coconut water typically comes from coconuts grown on dwarf trees, including the Nam Hom variety, and harvesting them doesn’t typically involve monkey labour.

 New Footage Exposes Monkey Labour Cover-Up in Thai Coconut Industry

-- Please make sure that your coconut products don’t come from suppliers that use monkey labour.
+- Please make sure any coconut products you buy don’t come from Thailand or suppliers that use monkey labour.

-- Send a message to Chaokoh urging them to stop supporting this cruel industry by sourcing their coconuts from places that don’t use monkeys:
+- Send a message to HelloFresh urging it to stop supporting this cruel industry by sourcing its coconuts from places that don’t use monkeys:

 - Share this investigation with your friends and family:

 Sharing our content may mean you also share your personal data with the chosen social media platform.
 Find out more here.